saracor/SplashFishBot/README.md

 You have two options:

 [1] Use your default audio output device.
-You cannot listen to other audio while botting
+You cannot listen to other audio while botting.
+No further changes needed.

-[2] Use a virtual audio device if you want to enjoy other sounds while botting
+[2] Use a virtual audio device if you want to enjoy other sounds while botting.
+If selecting this, you need to download and install VoiceMeeter, and set it as your Output Device in the game options.

-If using [1]

-*No further changes needed.
-Just make sure other applications don't output sound while fishing.*

-If using [2]

-*Download and install VoiceMeeter.
-Select it as the Output Device in the game audio settings.
-No need to configure it in any way on most devices.*

 If you are having issues with bobber detection due to resolution or other differences, replace the existing images with a few of your own bobber screenshots (must be .jpg).
 See the original files for reference.